Student Work: Shooting At Lake Yamanaka In Japan

 Working with his ‘Artist Palette’.

-Lemena, a recent online student of mine with the PPSOP sent me this photo to take a look at.
+Lemena, an online student of mine with the BPSOP sent me this photo to take a look at.
 As usual, I like to include what people had to say as it often mirrors what others are thinking about when they’re shooting.
 There’s lots of photographers out there that experience the same thing.
-I know that the people that take my “Stretching Your Frame of mind” workshop cass deals with a lot of the same issues, so let’s talk about them.
+I know that the people that take my “Stretching Your Frame of mind” workshop class deals with a lot of the same issues, so let’s talk about them.

 Dear Joe,

-I took your class at PPSOP a few months ago.
+I just took your class at BPSOP a couple of weeks ago.
 Last week, I came back from Japan and was at Lake Yamanaka, one of the Fuji’s 5 Lakes.
 I saw this scenery one early morning.
-There was a rope.
-Some wet spots on the metal “bridge”.
+There was a rope and some wet spots on the metal bridge.
 A little shadow as there was morning light, although at a distant, it was misty.
 I thought these fit the suggestions you made in the class when I took it.

 I spot meter the reddish-brown metal bridge to choose my exposure.
 As a result, the sky on the right side of the picture is overblown.
 But inside the shade of the green duckling, you can see a small boat at a distant.
 I love the combination of these colors.
 I use active D-lighting in my camera.
 Standard setting.
 About 6:30 am local time.
 Did not manipulate the color in the White Balance as I usually do.